-Sept 14, 2019 Carol will attend the Manitoba Fibre Festival
+Sept 14, 2019 Carol will attend the Manitoba Fibre Festival in Winnipeg.

 October 2019, Carol will teach sprang at the Braid Society Conference in Iga City, Japan

 February 7 - 9, 2020, Carol will teach sprang and fingerweaving in Duluth, Minnesota, and in Grand Marais at the NorthHouse Folk School Feb 11 - 13.